 Often, it would stick to the fingers or roll off awkwardly.

 Now I just put the dough onto the parchment paper first and let it rise covered with a large plastic bowl.

 Then, using an oven mitt in one hand to lift it, I place it into the hot Dutch oven.
 The whole thing becomes so much easier and safer.

 Note: Don't have a large plastic bowl?
 Then use loosely placed plastic wrap over the dough.

-But if you're like me, and have some leftover whey and my vegan friends aren't coming, the bread will be absolutely, unbelievably wonderful.
+So now if I have some leftover whey and my vegan friends aren't coming over, I prefer using the whey.

 It really tastes like a sourdough-type of bread!
 Wunderbar!